aster94/SensorFusion/README.md

 # MPU9250-SPI-quaternionFilters

+I am very bad with github so if someone wants to correct the structure of the repo i would be very glad

 this is a mixed library born from the almost perfect Brian's library: https://github.com/brianc118/MPU9250 and the wonderful math magic of the quaternion filters: https://github.com/kriswiner/MPU9250